 The bottom line

-As a general rule of thumb, you should only paint the outer surfaces of cages, hutches, or coops with water-based pet-safe paints.
+If a product is labeled “safe for children,” it’s generally a good indication that it’s non-toxic and should be suitable for use with your hamsters too.
+But as a general rule of thumb, you should only paint the outer surfaces of animal cages, hutches, or coops with water-based pet-safe paints.

-Avoid painting them from the inside.
-But if you must, make sure to seal the inside surfaces with a non-toxic sealant after painting.
-And allow the paint to dry thoroughly before you bring your pets inside to help keep the material protected while keeping your furry friends safe.
+Avoid painting them from the inside but if you must, make sure to seal the inside surfaces with a non-toxic sealant after painting and allow the paint to dry thoroughly before you bring your pets inside.
+This will help keep the material protected while keeping your furry friends safe.

 Share the post "Is There a Paint Safe for Hamsters and Rabbits?"